patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `package.json` file indicates that the main file will be available in a `/dist` folder.
-That's because the module will share transpiled code.

-👉 To do so, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to transpile the code using the `tsx` CLI.
+👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to transpile the code using the `tsx` CLI.

 ```json
 {